 - Consider adding bottom drains to the container to speed draining and water changes.

 - Do some water testing to check the quality of the water especially ammonia.
-When ammonia tests are negative, the rock is deem to complete the cycle and safe for use in your aquarium.
+When ammonia tests are negative, the rock is deemed to complete the cycle and safe for use in your aquarium.

 In addition, if you do not maintain proper aeration and temperature during the curing process, then high levels of beneficial nitrifying bacteria will die, reducing the initial effectiveness of the rock as a biological filter.
-Live rock is not difficult to cure properly and the benefits of high quality live rock are well worth the effort.
+Live rock is not difficult to cure properly and the benefits of high-quality live rock are well worth the effort.
 Be sure to follow the simple steps above, and you can be confident that you are adding clean, healthy live rock to your aquarium.